Vualto/task-engine-public-docs/docs/source/TaskEngineAPI.md

   - 6 - paused
 - `from` - used to filter by date range, based on the job creation date
 - `to` - used to filter by date range, based on the job creation date
-- `failed` - filter to only returned failed jobs.
+- `failed` - returned failed jobs.
 If used with a state, jobs will only be returned if state is set to 2 (completed)
-- `search` - a search term used to filter by eg. the content id for a submitted job
+- `search` - search term used to filter by eg. the content id for a submitted job
 - `job_ids` - comma separated job ids
 - `client` - client name to filter by